AkulaT95/cd12355-microservices-aws-kubernetes-project-starter/README.md

  - CodeBuild will build the project docker image and push it to AWS ECR repository.

-Deploy the application, the deployment will try to pull the latest image from AWS ECR repository to run.
+Deploy the application, the deployment service will try to pull the latest image from AWS ECR repository to run.

     kubectl apply -f coworking-deployment.yaml